doudou/doc/source/documentation/system/index.md

 instance of a model is an object of the corresponding class.

-For instance, the Roby model that represents a xsens_imu::Task task context is a XsensImu::Task class, which is a subclass of Syskit::TaskContext.
-The list of ports defined on all xsens_imu::Task task contexts can then be obtained with XsensImu::Task.each_input_port for instance.
+For instance, the Roby model that represents a xsens_imu::Task task context is a XsensImu::Task class, which is a subclass of the [Syskit::TaskContext class]({% yard tools/syskit Syskit::TaskContext %}).
+The list of ports defined on all xsens_imu::Task task contexts can then be obtained for instance with [XsensImu::Task.each_input_port]({% yard tools/syskit Syskit::TaskContext#each_input_port %}) for instance.
 At runtime, running xsens_imu::Task task contexts are then represented by objects of class XsensImu::Task, i.e. running_xsens_imu_task.class == XsensImu::Task.